cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * subjectUniqueID.
 Not supported.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is encoded as either a CBOR int (see {{extype}}) followed by an optional CBOR item of any type or an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}} followed by a CBOR bool encoding 'critical' and the DER encoded value of the 'extnValue' encoded as a CBOR byte string.
-If the array contains exactly two ints and the absolute value of the first int is 2, the array is omitted and the extensions is encoded as a single CBOR int with the absolute value of the second int and the sign of the first int.
+If the array contains exactly two ints and the absolute value of the first int is 2 (corresponding to keyUsage), the array is omitted and the extensions is encoded as a single CBOR int with the absolute value of the second int and the sign of the first int.
 Extensions are encoded as specified in {{ext-encoding}}.
 The extensions mandated to be supported by {{RFC7925}} and {{IEEE-802.1AR}} are given special treatment.
 An omitted 'extensions' field is encoded as an empty CBOR array.

 * signatureAlgorithm.
 The 'signatureAlgorithm' field including parameters is encoded as a CBOR int (see {{sigalg}}) or as an array with an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}} optionally followed by the parameters encoded as a CBOR byte string.